 SU Athletics helps the university attain its overall educational mission.
 Through instruction, counseling, physical conditioning and competition, the programs provide students with social and physical skills that lead to positive personal development.
 Gender equity, participation and competitive opportunity are primary goals.
 Central to the purpose of the programs are the development of a sense of fair play, sportsmanship, personal wellness and stimulation to academic inquiry and achievement.

-The nickname "Crusaders" was adopted in the 1920s when a new athletics director, Luther Grossman, inaugurated a new athletics policy at the university.
+Prior to 2016-17, Susquehanna was known as the "Crusaders, a nickname adopted in the 1920s when a new athletics director, Luther Grossman, inaugurated a new athletics policy at the university.

 In the years following World War I, Susquehanna became briefly embroiled in "big-time" intercollegiate football, which in those days involved importing players who, strictly speaking, were neither students nor amateurs.